PHSI-supplements/labs/integrated-labs/ListLab/doc/02-getting-started.md

 - Mary Shelly's [*Frankenstein; Or, The Modern Prometheus*](https://www.gutenberg.org/ebooks/84) (sorted, 74,363 words, filename: "Frankenstein")
 - Arthur Conan Doyle's [*The Lost World*](https://www.gutenberg.org/ebooks/139) (unsorted, 77,268 words, filename "TheLostWorld")

-Each book file, "*file*", has a corresponding "*file*-table.md" that contains a Markdown-formatted table of the challenge words, the number of occurrences for each challenge word, and the corresponding response word.
+[This assignment's Appendix C](CC-word-tables.md) has a table for each of these book files.
+The tables have the challenge words and the number of occurrences for each challenge word.
 You may use these files to confirm the correctness of your solution.

 Throughout the assignment, we note that if building the list takes more than a few seconds, there is a bug in your code;